facebook/react/docs/docs/state-and-lifecycle.md

 this.setState({comment: 'Hello'});
 ```

-### setState() Is Asynchronous
+### State Updates May Be Asynchronous

 React may batch multiple `setState()` calls into a single update for performance.

-Because `this.props` and `this.state` always represent the currently rendered state and props, you should not rely on their values when updating the state.
+Because `this.props` and `this.state` may be updated asynchronously, you should not rely on their values for calculating the next state.

 For example, this code may fail to update the counter: